AminSheikh/weather_app/README.md

 For the code architecture, I chose the Provider pattern for state management as it offers a good balance between simplicity and power.
 The separation between UI components and business logic makes the app easier to test and maintain.

+## Requirements Fulfilled

+All requested features and requirements have been implemented:

+- ✅ **Loading Indicator**: A spinner is displayed when fetching weather data to provide visual feedback
+- ✅ **Weather List Items**: Each forecast item shows the day of week abbreviation and corresponding weather condition image
+- ✅ **Weather Details**: Complete weather information including day of the week, weather condition name and image, current temperature, humidity, pressure, and wind speed
+- ✅ **Interactive Selection**: Selecting any weather list item updates the detailed view with that day's forecast
+- ✅ **Pull-to-Refresh**: Weather data can be refreshed with a simple pull-down gesture
+- ✅ **Error Handling**: When data fetching fails, an error screen with a retry button is displayed

+### Additional Features

+- ✅ **Responsive Layouts**: The app supports both horizontal and vertical layouts, automatically adapting to different screen orientations
+- ✅ **Temperature Unit Toggle**: Users can switch between Celsius and Fahrenheit with a single tap

 ## Acknowledgements

 This project uses the OpenWeatherMap API for weather data and weather icons.
 Background images are designed to create an immersive weather experience.